 - Bleeding

 - Change in your voice

 - Drop in calcium levels

+- Breathing difficulties

-- Drop in thyroid hormone levels - Breathing difficulties
+- Drop in thyroid hormone levels

+- Increase in thyroid hormone levels

 How soon will I recover?

 You should be able to go home after one to two days.

 You should be able to return to work and normal activities after about two weeks.